PostHog/posthog.com/contents/blog/sunsetting-helm-support-posthog.md

 If you have smaller volumes, you can migrate to our [Docker deployment option](https://posthog.com/docs/self-host/open-source/deployment).
 It's much simpler to set up and manage.

-There will no longer be numbered releases of PostHog.
+Finally, there will no longer be numbered releases of PostHog.
 Instead, we'll build a Docker image for each commit that happens in our GitHub repo.
-Just like on PostHog Cloud, folks using our Docker deployment can benefit immediately from new features and bugfixes.
-They'll also be able to pin a version or roll back where necessary.
+This means folks using our Docker deployment will benefit immediately from new features and bugfixes, just like those on PostHog Cloud.
+You'll also be able to pin a version or roll back where necessary.